jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorials_template/tutorials_guidelines.md

 by opening your Markdown file with the **Orion Markdown Viewer**.

 This template provides examples of common constructs used in tutorials.
-Following the guidelines in this template can help you create content that is consistent and converts well to HTML.
+Following the guidelines in this template can help you create content that is consistent and converts well to HTML5.

 The easiest way to create tutorial content with this template is to follow these steps.